An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Related Work

 \section{Related Work}

-Evaluating the correctness of software artifacts generated by automated tools remains a major challenge.
-While human evaluation is accurate, it is labor-intensive and not scalable.
-Test-based metrics like pass@k~\cite{DBLP:journals/corr/abs-2107-03374} require manually written test cases, making them also impractical for large-scale use.
-To address this, many automatic evaluation metrics have been adopted in SE tasks.
-Several are adapted from natural language processing (NLP), such as BLEU~\cite{BLEU}, ROUGE-L~\cite{lin2004rouge}, METEOR~\cite{DBLP:conf/acl/BanerjeeL05}, ChrF++~\cite{DBLP:conf/wmt/Popovic17}, and BERTScore~\cite{DBLP:conf/iclr/ZhangKWWA20}.
-Beyond these, SE-specific metrics have been proposed to better capture the characteristics of SE data.
+\textbf{Traditional Metrics for Correctness Evaluation.} Many SE-specific metrics have been proposed to assess the correctness of SE data.
 Ren et al. introduced CodeBLEU~\cite{DBLP:journals/corr/abs-2009-10297}, which extends BLEU by incorporating code syntax and structure.
 Tran et al. proposed RUBY~\cite{DBLP:conf/iwpc/TranTNNN19}, which measures similarity using lexical, syntactic, and semantic representations.
 Eghbali et al. developed CrystalBLEU~\cite{DBLP:conf/kbse/EghbaliP22}, which improves BLEU by filtering out common n-grams to focus on more informative patterns.
-Zhou et al. proposed CodeBERTScore~\cite{DBLP:conf/emnlp/Zhou0AN23}, which adapts BERTScore to code by leveraging a fine-tuned CodeBERT model to compute semantic similarity between generated and reference code.
+Zhou et al. proposed CodeBERTScore~\cite{DBLP:conf/emnlp/Zhou0AN23}, which adapts BERTScore to code by leveraging a fine-tuned CodeBERT model.
 Mastropaolo et al. introduced SIDE~\cite{SIDE}, a metric that applies contrastive learning to enhance cosine similarity-based evaluation on code summaries.
-Recently, Zhuo et al. proposed ICE-Score\cite{ICE-Score}, which prompts an LLM to assign a correctness score (0–4) based on predefined criteria, enabling more accurate evaluation aligned with human judgment.
-Additionally, Evtikhiev et al.~\cite{DBLP:journals/jss/EvtikhievBSB23} empirically evaluated six metrics—BLEU, ROUGE-L, METEOR, ChrF, CodeBLEU, and RUBY—against human judgments and found significant misalignment, emphasizing the need for more accurate and reliable automatic metrics.
+Additionally, Evtikhiev et al.~\cite{DBLP:journals/jss/EvtikhievBSB23} empirically evaluated six metrics, such as BLEU and ROUGE-L, against human judgments and found significant misalignment, emphasizing the need for more accurate and reliable automatic metrics.
+In contrast to prior traditional metrics, SE-Jury leverages LLMs’ reasoning and code comprehension abilities for semantic evaluation.

-In contrast to existing SE-specific metrics, \TOOL (1) leverages LLMs to better capture the semantics of software artifacts, (2) introduces diverse evaluation strategies to infer correctness, and (3) incorporates a lightweight team selection process to identify effective strategy combinations, thereby enhancing the accuracy and reliability of automatic correctness evaluation.
-Moreover, while prior metrics are typically evaluated on a single SE task (e.g., code generation), our study demonstrates the effectiveness of \TOOL across three popular tasks: code generation, automated program repair, and code summarization.